holistics/custom-chart-library/Advanced Charts/Interactive Features/Tutorial: Enable Cross Filter on sub-charts for Combo Chart.md

-# Enable Cross Filter for all sub-charts in a Mixed Chart
+# Enable Cross Filter for all sub-charts in a Combo Chart

 ## Goal